Amy Winehouse: 2006–2008: Back to Black and international success

 A deluxe edition of Back to Black was also released on 5 November 2007 in the UK.
 The bonus disc features B-sides, rare, and live tracks, as well as "Valerie".
 Winehouse's debut DVD I Told You I Was Trouble: Live in London was released the same day in the UK and 13 November in the US.
 It includes a live set recorded at London's Shepherd's Bush Empire and a 50-minute documentary charting the singer's career over the previous four years.
 Frank was released in the United States on 20 November 2007 to positive reviews.
 The album debuted at number 61 on the Billboard 200 chart.
 In addition to her own album, she collaborated with other artists on singles.
 Winehouse was a vocalist on the song "Valerie" on Ronson's solo album Version.
 The song peaked at number two in the UK upon its October single release.
 "Valerie" was nominated for a 2008 Brit Award for British Single of the Year.
 Her work with ex-Sugababe Mutya Buena, "B Boy Baby", was released on 17 December 2007.
 It served as the fourth single from Buena's debut album, Real Girl.
 Winehouse was also in talks of working with Missy Elliott for her album Block Party.

 Winehouse promoted the release of Back to Black with headline performances in late 2006, including a Little Noise Sessions charity concert at the Union Chapel in Islington, London.
 On 31 December 2006, Winehouse appeared on Jools Holland's Annual Hootenanny and performed a cover of Marvin Gaye's "I Heard It Through the Grapevine" along with Paul Weller and Holland's Rhythm and Blues Orchestra.
 She also performed Toots and the Maytals' "Monkey Man".
 At his request, actor Bruce Willis introduced Winehouse before her performance of "Rehab" at the 2007 MTV Movie Awards in Universal City, California, on 3 June 2007.
-During the summer of 2007, she performed at various festivals, including Glastonbury Festival and Lollapalooza in Chicago.
+During the summer of 2007, she performed at various festivals, including Glastonbury Festival, as well as Lollapalooza in Chicago.